neurorave/neurorave/index.md

 |-------|-------|-------|------|-------|-----------|
 | 0.135 | 0.917 | 4.714 | 0.775 | 0.244 | 0.121     |

-We beleive this dataset was more adapted to attribute control and timbre transer and has more artistic potential than SC09 dataset which has been largely used and massively evaluated.
+We beleive this dataset is more adapted to attribute control and timbre transer and has more artistic potential than SC09 dataset which has been largely used and massively evaluated.

-### Violin dataset evaluation
+### Violin dataset

+We pursued our experiments on instrumental sounds with an internal dataset of violin.
+This 44100Hz dataset contains 10h of recording of violin(s) playing.

 | JND   | Mel   | STFT  | Corr | L1    | cycle-jnd |
 |-------|-------|-------|------|-------|-----------|
 | 0.226 | 12.998 | 7.591 | 0.791 | 0.252 | 0.136     |

+We think this dataset composed of melodies played by one or several violin is more adapted to artistic purpose than Nsynth which is monophonic.

 ## Hardware embedding